Readers' and Journalists' Advisory Panels

 The current Chair is Miranda Winram, a member of the Complaints Committee, who is invited to address IPSO’s Board at least once a year with an update on the panel’s work.

-- Jamil Tuki currently works as a graduate police officer as part of Police Now, and also sits on the Alumni Leadership Board of the social mobility charity, The Sutton Trust
+- Jamil Tuki works as a commercial graduate at AB Agri (part of Associated British Foods plc), and also sits on the Alumni Leadership Board of the social mobility charity, The Sutton Trust.

 About the Journalists' Advisory Panel